apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

    service offering.

    .. note::
-      VMware only: if the selected template OVF contains static properties, the wizard displays these properties so you can populate them.
+      VMware only: If the selected template OVF contains static properties, the wizard will display these properties.
+Static properties do not have the concept of required and optional fields .
+Therefore CloudStack is not able to enforce the population of 'important fields'.

 #.
 Click Submit and your VM will be created and started.